-For help with technical issues or difficulties with Canvas, please contact the UF Computing Help Desk at https://helpdesk.ufl.edu/.
+For help with technical issues or difficulties with Canvas, please contact the UF Computing Help Desk at: http://helpdesk.ufl.edu (Links to an external site.)

 352-392-HELP (4357) Walk-in: HUB 132

 While technical difficulties are not generally an acceptable excuse, any requests for make-ups (assignments, exams, etc.) due to technical issues should be accompanied by the ticket number received from the UF Computing Help Desk when the problem was reported to them.
 The ticket number will document the time and date of the problem.
 You should email your instructor within 24 hours of the technical difficulty if you wish to request a make-up.